9 Companies Using Blockchain in Insurance to Revolutionize Possibilities

 Blockchain’s ability to create trust in a trustless ecosystem through the use of public ledgers and fortified cybersecurity protocols has positive implications for the insurance industry's future growth.
-Along with artificial intelligence and big data, blockchain is poised to make headway in InsurTech via three unique features in particular.
+Along with artificial intelligence and big data, the potential that utilizing blockchain in insurance will unlock hinges upon three unique features in particular.

 Smart contracts enable blockchain users to transparently transfer anything of value without the interference of a middleman.
 Like physical contracts, smart contracts stipulate the rules between two parties.
 Unlike physical contracts, smart contracts can track insurance claims and hold both parties accountable.